-Here are all the NFL odds Week 3 in case you're wondering how to bet on the third round of fixtures in the NFL season.
-You will also find the most attractive NFL lines Week 3 - we took care of that.
+Here are all the NFL odds this week in case you're wondering how to bet on the third round of fixtures in the NFL season.
+You will also find the most attractive NFL lines in Week 3 - we took care of that.

 Here are your updated NFL Week 3 odds, all in one place.
 Check back daily to see updates.

 You can get all the NFL odds this week here.

 Carolina has been one of the surprise teams so far in 2021, with two wins to start the season and maybe a third on the way.
 Houston might have been 2-0 as well until Tyrod Taylor hurt his hamstring in the 31-21 loss to Cleveland Sunday.

 Since this is a short week, it is probably going to be too soon for Taylor to play, even if his MRI Monday comes back clean (which with a hamstring probably won’t, but I don’t want to play radiologist here).

 Read more about this game in the Thursday Night Football Betting Guide.

 Arizona was about five feet or so from falling to 1-1 to start 2-0, but the Minnesota Vikings went all Minnesota Vikings, and blew a chip shop field goal on the last play of the game.
 The Cardinals are 2-0, and will soar into Jacksonville looking to go 3-0.